Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

 programmable logic (PL) to asynchronous FIFO interface (AFI) blocks in the processing system (PS).
-The HP Ports enable a high throughput data path between AXI masters in programmable logic and the processing system\'s memory system (DDR and on- chip memory).
+The HP Ports enable a high throughput data path between AXI masters in programmable logic and the processing system's memory system (DDR and on- chip memory).
 HP slave ports are configurable to 64 bit or 32 bit interfaces.

 In this section, you will create a design using AXI CDMA intellectual